kdheepak/kdheepak.github.io/content/23-technical_writing.md

 With tables it is Markdown or bust.
 You have to format it in the Markdown table format that pandoc supports.

-The good news is that anything you do in \LaTeX, you can do in Markdown and render as a pdf.
+The good news is that anything you do in \LaTeX\ , you can do in Markdown and render as a pdf.
 This includes equations, tables, citations, images, lists, tikz diagrams etc.
-The bad news is that if you do decide to use \LaTeX syntax, you are still writing \LaTeX (although a lot less of it), and you have lost complete html and docx conversion capability.
+The bad news is that if you do decide to use \LaTeX\ syntax, you are still writing \LaTeX\ (although a lot less of it), and you have lost complete html and docx conversion capability.
 Also, Markdown / Pandoc currently does not support spliting the source document across multiple files.
 This was not as much a deal breaker for me as I thought.
 I've not found this a concern since the markup is pretty light.